 Generally, issues about the safety of clinical practice are easier to remedy, particularly where they involve isolated incidents.
 Examples of such concerns include:

 - failings in a discrete and easily identifiable area of clinical practice

-- concerns about incidents that took place a significant period of time in the past, especially if the nurse or midwife has practised safely since they occurred.
+- concerns about incidents that took place a significant period of time in the past, especially if the nurse, midwife or nursing associate has practised safely since they occurred.

 The guidance in our library, needs to be read alongside our NMC Guidance during the Covid-19 emergency period.
 We have new rules that are in force during the period of the coronavirus emergency that are relevant to how it applies.